-Kinkajous aren't the most commonly found type of exotic pet but they definitely draw some attention.
+Kinkajous, also known as honey bears, are small, golden-brown rainforest-dwelling mammals that have become increasingly popular as pets.
 Celebrities such as Paris Hilton have been known to have a kinkajou as a pet but the rich and famous aren't the only ones who find these animals adorable.
-Making the decision to care for a kinkajou isn't to be taken lightly though, as these critters require a very special owner.
+Making the decision to care for a kinkajou isn't to be taken lightly though, as these animals require a very special owner.

-Size: Kinkajou sizes vary somewhat among the subspecies but in general, the body length usually falls somewhere between 16 and 25 inches and the tail is another 15 to 20 inches.
-Kinkajous usually weigh up to about 7 pounds but some subspecies are smaller.
+- Size: Length varies somewhat among the subspecies, but in general the body length usually falls between 16 and 25 inches and the tail adds 15 to 20 inches, while weight can reach 7 pounds

 Kinkajous are found throughout Central and South America.
 Due to the fact that they only produce one offspring a year in the spring or summer, habitat destruction, and the illegal exotic pet trade, the wild populations are declining.

 Kinkajou Behavior and Temperament

 If hand raised from a young age, kinkajous can be quite tame, but they are still wild animals.
 They are active, curious, and like to get into things, much like a raccoon does.
 They are nocturnal and are most active in the late evening when they feed and explore.
 In general, kinkajous tend to bond with one or two humans, and may find it difficult to move from one household to another; because they are long-lived (25-30 years) it's important to consider whether it's feasible to keep and care for your kinkajou throughout its lifetime.

 Kinkajous do not have much of an odor but they can be messy, partly from tossing food around and partly because litter/house training isn't really feasible (but they do tend to pick a few favorite toilet areas).